 To modify Apache's global configuration directives that cPanel & WHM builds by default, use WHM's Advanced Apache Configuration interface (Home >> Service Configuration >> Apache Configuration >> Global Configuration).

 Modify the Apache configuration files with include files via WHM

-Modify the Apache configuration via the CLI with new
+Modify the Apache configuration with include files via CLI

-To modify the Apache configuration via the command line interface (CLI), create custom configuration files in the
+To modify the Apache configuration's include files via the command line interface (CLI), edit the appropriate configuration files in the

-.conf file, you must restart the Apache service with the
+After you modify an include file, make certain that you restart the Apache service with the

 service httpd restart command.

-You can use the CLI to add include files that modify the content of the virtual host containers in your Apache configuration.
+You can use the CLI to add include files that modify the content of the virtualhost containers in your Apache configuration.
 You may wish to do this to modify the configuration of an individual domain or a specific user's domains.
-For more information on how to modify your virtual host containers with include files, read our Modify Virtualhost Containers With Include Files documentation.
+For more information on how to modify your virtualhost containers with include files, read our Advanced Apache Configuration documentation.

 We do not recommend that you use this method. cPanel & WHM or EasyApache may overwrite your changes.

 If you must modify your